peppolautoriteit-nl/publications/Guideline for the use of Identifiers on the Peppol network/Guideline for the use of Identifiers on the Peppol network.md

 The VAT number for organizations in the Netherlands is NL:VAT, with scheme identifier 9944.

+One of these identifiers must be published, as per the PASR for the Netherlands:

+> Service providers MUST register end users with at least scheme ID NL:KVK
+> (0106) or NL:OIN (0190) or NL:VAT (9944).
+Other identifiers can be
+> registered simultaneously.
+In case an end user does not have an NL:KVK,
+> NL:OIN or NL:VAT identifier and cannot obtain one of these identifiers,
+> the end user can be registered with other available scheme ID’s like IBAN
+> or GLN.

-The reason to publish the legal registration identifier is that these are well-known within the Netherlands, and are easy to find in publicly available central databases which can be searched by organization name.
+Aside from the requirement itself, a second reason to publish the legal registration identifier is that these are well-known within the Netherlands, and are easy to find in publicly available central databases which can be searched by organization name.
 The reason to publish the VAT number is that these are often used by default in an international context.
 Publishing both will increase the chance of successful (automatic) discovery of the recipient on the network.

-If the recipient has none of these identifiers, the IBAN number (scheme identifier 9918) can be used.
-This, however, reduces the chance the recipient is found on the network, and may need to be communicated to potential senders.

 A summarized table of these guidelines: